13204942/RadiomicsImageFusion_FetalUS/README.md

 # RadiomicsImageFusion_FetalUS

-![Proposed fusion framework for GA estimation from fetal ultrasound images](assets/framework.png)
+![Proposed fusion framework for GA estimation from fetal ultrasound images](assets/framework.png) *Proposed fusion framework for GA estimation from fetal ultrasound images.*

-![Visualization of CNBlock and Cross-attention module](assets/attention.png)
+![Visualization of CNBlock and Cross-attention module](assets/attention.png) *Visualization of CNBlock and Cross-attention module.*

 ## Citation

-If you use SelectGA in your research, please cite our paper:
+If you use our method in your research, please cite our paper:

 ```bibtex
 @InProceedings{ WanFan_Fusing_MICCAI2025,